neijrr/nextcloud_passwords_handbook_ru/Administrators/Backups/Server-Migration.md

 7. Open your new server with FTP and open the Nextcloud folder.
 8. Upload the `migration.json.gz` file
 9. Open OCC Web on the new Server
-10. Restore the server secret from step 2 with OCC Web
+10. Import the backup file
     ```
-    config:system:set secret --value=<server secret> --type=string
-    ```
-11. Import the backup file
-    ```
     passwords:backup:import migration.json.gz
     ```
-12. Restore the backup file in OCC Web with
+11. Restore the backup file in OCC Web with
     ```
     passwords:backup:restore migration
     ```